awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 However, after inlining, the total number of instructions required is `20`, i.e., inlining of the `10` function-body instructions twice within the original program (i.e., replacing the original function-call statements accordingly).
 Therefore, while the overhead is eliminated, the program itself grows in size proportionally to the number of function calls.
 This is particularly pronounced in a program which may call such a function hundreds of times.

-Therefore, function call inlining must be applied **judiciously**, rather than simply applying it indiscriminantly (i.e., for *all* functions and correspondingly for *all* function calls).
+Therefore, function call inlining must be applied **judiciously**, rather than simply applying it indiscriminately (i.e., for *all* functions and correspondingly for *all* function calls).
 Generally, it is most ***advantageous*** to inline functions which are small.
 However, as the function body grows, this results in replication of a lot of code relative to the original non-inlined version (even when accounting for the overhead in the latter).

 ## 18. Function Call Inlining Quiz and Answers